mitesh1612/blog2/_posts/2020-08-30-naive-bayes.md

 ![]({{ site.baseurl }}/images/2020-08-30-naive-bayes/spameqn.png)

 The numerator is the probability that a message is spam *and* contains *bitcoin*, while the denominator is just the probability that a message contains *bitcoin*.
 How?
-P(B|S)P(S) = P(B,S) using the definition of conditional probablity (on which I did write a [fun post you can read here](http://mitesh1612.github.io/blog/Conditional-Probability-and-Families)) and the denominator is essentially P(B).
+P(B/S)P(S) = P(B,S) using the definition of conditional probablity (on which I did write a [fun post you can read here](http://mitesh1612.github.io/blog/Conditional-Probability-and-Families)) and the denominator is essentially P(B).
 In this sense, we can think of this calculation simply representing the **proportion** of *bitcoin* messages are spam.

 Say we have a large number of messages that we know are **spam** and a large collection of messages that we know are **ham** (the word used for not spam commonly).
 Using that we can easily estimate P(B/S) and P(B/S').
 Let's make an assumption that it is equally likely that a message is spam or ham.
 Then P(S) = P(S') = 0.5.
 Taking out the common term in the above equation, we get